lukakalinovcic/geodeb/README.md

 Museum of 2D art
 ----------------

-For more examples and some nice visualizations head over to the [museum of 2D art](https://lukakalinovcic.github.io/geodeb/).
+For more examples and some nice visualizations head over to the [Museum of 2D art](https://lukakalinovcic.github.io/geodeb/).

 If you want to donate a piece of 2D art to the museum, you can find my contact information on GitHub.